fengyuanchen/cropperjs/README.md

 - Type: `Number`
 - Default: `0.1`

-Define zoom ratio when zoom the image by wheeling mouse.
+Define zoom ratio when zooming the image by wheeling mouse.

 ### cropBoxMovable